SeismicSource/sourcespec/README.md

 Note that SEED RESP and PAZ formats do not contain station coordinates, which should therefore be in the trace header (traces in SAC format).

-The station metadata file name is provided in the configuration file through the parameters `station_metadata` or `paz`.
+The station metadata file name or file directory is provided in the configuration file through the parameter `station_metadata`.

 Alternatively, instrument sensitivity can be provided in the SAC header or as a constant in the configuration file.
 In both cases, use the configuration